Taavi-Univer/intro-component-with-signup-form/README.md

 ## Acknowledgments

-I got some inspiration from <link>Neethu Sasidharan Nair solution from Frontend Mentor.
+I got some inspiration from Neethu Sasidharan Nair solution from Frontend Mentor.